fanniespanker/Media-Description-Ontology/README.md

 # Media Description Ontology (MDO)
-A structured ontology for describing works of all media, formats, and genres.
+A structured ontology for describing works of all media, formats, and genres, from generally to precisely.